leoafarias/fvm/docs/pages/documentation/getting-started/faq.md

 FVM will do an ancestor look-up to find the config and use it as the default.

+Make sure you have a pubspec.yaml at the root of the monorepo directory.

 ---

 ### Cannot install latest version of FVM